zaripych/ts-deps/README.md

 npm run release
 ```

-To setup follow the link at the top and read documentation.
+To setup follow the link at the top and follow the steps in documentation.
 With current config we only need to declare environment variables to make
-`semantic-release` push my changes to GitHub Releases, git repo and npm.
+`semantic-release` push changes to GitHub Releases, git repo and npm.

 ```
 export GH_TOKEN=